Skip to Content, Navigation, or Footer.

 Face the music following election results with 10 apt tracks

 If you've somehow missed the headlines over the past seven months, yesterday marked Election Day — one that may prove to be of the most consequential of our lifetimes.
-Since July, President Joe Biden dropped out of the race, Vice President Kamala Harris stepped up, former President Donald Trump survived an assassination attempt and vice presidential candidate JD Vance struggled to order donuts in Valdosta, Ga.
+Since July, President Joe Biden dropped out of the race, Vice President Kamala Harris stepped up, former President Donald Trump survived an assassination attempt and vice presidential-elect JD Vance struggled to order donuts in Valdosta, Ga.
 After months of fierce campaigning, aggressive political advertisement and tense conversations with estranged relatives, it is finally time to face the music and a new administration.

 In a period of such divisiveness and anxiety, it is tempting to bury one’s head beneath the sand, throw preemptive pity parties and ignore our nation’s rich history of unification and devotion to democracy.
 But as Harris said, “You think you just fell out of a coconut tree?
 You exist in the context of all in which you live and what came before you.”